1abdelhalim/Weather-ETL/README.md

 The Weather ETL (Extract, Transform, Load) project collects weather data for Cairo, Egypt from OpenWeather API, performs basic transformations, and loads the data into a PostgreSQL database.
 The ETL process is automated using Apache Airflow.
-This project demonstrates a complete ETL pipeline from data extraction through transformation to loading, along with automation and management using Airflow.

 ![etl](https://github.com/user-attachments/assets/761ff3d8-fe9e-4a23-880f-7b914ffb21cb)